scala-native/scala-native/docs/lib/javalib.md

 This is to avoid unnecesarily embedding source files.
 If necessary, please consider using a different file extension for embedding.
 Files found in the `resources/scala-native` directory will not be embedded as well.
-It is recommended to add the \".c\" and \".h\" files there.
+It is recommended to add the ".c" and ".h" files there.

 Reasoning for the lack of `getResource()` and `getResources()`:

-In Scala Native, the outputted file that can be run is a binary, unlike JVM\'s classfiles and jars.
+In Scala Native, the outputted file that can be run is a binary, unlike JVM's classfiles and jars.
 For that reason, if `getResources()` URI methods would be implemented, a new URI format using a seperate FileSystem would have to be added (e.g. instead of obtaining `jar:file:path.ext` you would obtain `embedded:path.ext`).
-As this still would provide a meaningful inconsistency between JVM\'s javalib API and Scala Native\'s reimplementation, this remains not implemented for now.
+As this still would provide a meaningful inconsistency between JVM's javalib API and Scala Native's reimplementation, this remains not implemented for now.
 The added `getClass().getResourceAsInputStream()` however is able to be consistent between the platforms.